chanzuckerberg/czi-oss-training/02-participating-in-oss/03-good-corporate-oss-citizen.md

 - Learn best practices for successful corporate sponsorship and effective collaboration with the project community
 - Understand when and how to create new open source projects vs when to contribute to existing ones.

+## What does it mean for an organization to contribute to open source? 🤔

+In this chapter, we will explore what it means for an organization to contribute to open source and how to build a contribution model that is impactful for both the organization and the open source project.

+Historically, the relationship between some open source projects and organizations that use OSS has been shaky.
+This is partly due to how organizations build business relationships, which are not always aligned with or work for open source projects and communities, so some organizations struggle to find productive and impactful ways to contribute to open source.
+Another source of friction arises when the organization's needs and motivations to participate in open source are not aligned with or communicated to the project and their community.
+In those cases, the organization can often be perceived as self-serving, and it might struggle to establish trust within the open-source community.

+However, some success cases exist in which organizations and open source projects have established fruitful and long-term relationships.
+We will provide some [examples of impactful corporate engagements later on in this chapter](#examples-of-good-corporate-open-source-contributions-️).

+A common contribution pattern adopted by organizations is to play employees to have a substantial amount of their contractual time to participating in open source projects.
+While this might seem a low-friction approach it is important that said employees familiarize themselves with the contribution processes and norms within that project and its community.

 ## Familiarize with Community Standards 📖